jacobsa/go-serial/README.markdown

 OS support
 ==========

-Currently this package works only on OS X (tested on version 10.6).
-It could probably be ported to Linux simply by updating a few constants; get in touch if you are interested in helping and have hardware to test with.
+Currently this package works only on OS X and Linux.
+It could probably be ported to other Unix-like platforms simply by updating a few constants; get in touch if you are interested in helping and have hardware to test with.
 Windows would likely be a lot more work.